3 Herbs To Relieve Anxiety

 3. Kava kava (Piper methysticum)

 Kava kava is the most famous anti-anxiety herb, and with good reason.
 It’s a powerful remedy that’s been shown to be effective in reducing anxiety, as compared to a placebo.
 Kava kava is more sedating and hypnotic than passionflower and skullcap, and some people find that it creates a blissed-out feeling.
 It has an intriguing taste that almost numbs your mouth, and has a long tradition of ritual use in Polynesia as well as medicinal use for its sedative and pain-relieving properties.
+Consult with your doctor before using kava kava, as some people tend to feel high from it and can't properly function due to its sedative properties.
+It can also lead to hormonal imbalances.

 In recent years there’s been some research to suggest that over-consumption of kava kava may damage the liver, so I caution clients not to use this herb if they have liver problems, if they consume alcohol regularly, or concurrently with acetaminophen.
 That said, there is a very long history of safe use of this herb, so as long as you don’t have any liver issues, you can feel confident using this herb up to 3-4 times per week to help relieve your anxiety.
 It’s effective as a tea, tincture, or capsule, but I think tea or tincture is best.